A Comprehensive Survey on Distributed Training of Graph Neural Networks: Biography Section

 Dr. Chen is an expert in parallel and distributed systems for extreme-scale graph processing.
 To date, Dr. Chen has published over 100 research papers in top-tier conferences and journals, including the OSDI, PPoPP, SC, ASPLOS, ICS, EuroSys, IPDPS, MICRO, ATC, CGO, VLDB, PACT, Nature, IEEE Transactions on Parallel and Distributed Systems (TPDS), and IEEE Transactions on Computers (TC).
 Their work in extreme-scale graph processing, i.e., ``ShenTu: Processing Multi-trillion Edge Graphs on Millions of Cores in Seconds", was a finalist for the ACM Gordon Bell Prize in 2018.
 The Gordon Bell Prize is commonly referred to as the Nobel Prize of Supercomputing.
 He has been a member of the program committee of many important academic conferences, including OSDI, SOSP, PLDI, PPoPP, SC, ASPLOS, TPDS, TC, ATC, CGO, IPDPS, CCGrid, ICPP, PACT, EuroSys, ICS, etc.

 \end{IEEEbiography}

 \begin{IEEEbiography}[{ }]{Yuan Xie} (Fellow, IEEE) received the B.S. degree in electronic engineering from Tsinghua University, Beijing, China, in 1997, and the M.S. and Ph.D. degrees in electrical engineering from Princeton University, Princeton, NJ, USA, in 1999 and 2002, respectively.
 He was an Advisory Engineer with the IBM Microelectronic Division, Burlington, NJ, USA, from 2002 to 2003.
 He was a Full Professor with Pennsylvania State University, State College, PA, USA, from 2003 to 2014.
 He was a Visiting Researcher with the Interuniversity Microelectronics Center (IMEC), Louvain, Belgium, from 2005 to 2007 and in 2010.
 He was a Senior Manager and a Principal Researcher with the AMD Research China Laboratory, Beijing, from 2012 to 2013.
-He is currently a Professor with the Department of Electrical and Computer Engineering, University of California at Santa Barbara, Santa Barbara, CA, USA.
+He is currently a Chair Professor with the Department of Electronic and Computer Engineering, The Hong Kong University of Science and Technology.
 His research interests include VLSI design, electronics design automation (EDA), computer architecture, and embedded systems.

 Dr. Xie serves as a Committee Member for the IEEE Design Automation Technical Committee (DATC).
 He is a Fellow of AAAS/ACM and an expert in computer architecture who has been inducted into ISCA/MICRO/HPCA Hall of Fame.
 He was a recipient of the Best Paper Awards at HPCA 2015, ICCAD 2014, GLSVLSI 2014, ISVLSI 2012, ISLPED 2011, ASPDAC 2008, and ASICON 2001; the Best Paper Nominations at ASPDAC 2014, MICRO 2013, DATE 2013, ASPDAC 2010–2009, and ICCAD 2006; the 2016 IEEE Micro Top Picks Award at the 2008 IBM Faculty Award, and the 2006 NSF CAREER Award.
 He has served as the TPC Chair for ICCAD 2019, HPCA 2018, ASPDAC 2013, ISLPED 2013, and MPSOC 2011.
 He serves as the Editor-in-Chief for ACM Journal on Emerging Technologies in Computing Systems and as an Associate Editor for the ACM Transactions on Design Automation for Electronics Systems, the IEEE Transactions on Computers, the IEEE Transactions on Computer-Aided Design of Integrated Circuits and Systems, the IEEE Transactions on VLSI, IEEE Design and Test, and IET Computers and Design Techniques.
 Through extensive collaboration with industry partners, AMD, HP, Honda, IBM, Intel, Google, Samsung, IMEC, Qualcomm, Alibaba, Seagate, Toyota, and so on, he has helped the transition of research ideas to industry.